-PART 1- SAFETY & RISK MANAGEMENT
+CHAPTER 1- SAFETY & RISK MANAGEMENT

-Child Abuse and Neglect: The Department of Defense defines reportable child abuse and neglect as follows: Child abuse and neglect includes physical injury, sexual maltreatment, emotional maltreatment, deprivation of necessities, or combinations of these, by an individual responsible for the child's welfare under circumstances indicating that the child's welfare is harmed or threatened.
+Child Abuse and Neglect: DoD defines reportable child abuse and neglect as follows: Child abuse and neglect includes physical injury, sexual maltreatment, emotional maltreatment, deprivation of necessities, or combinations of these, by an individual responsible for the child's welfare under circumstances indicating that the child's welfare is harmed or threatened.
 The term encompasses both acts and omissions on the part of a responsible person.
 A "child" is a person under 18 years of age for whom a parent, guardian, foster parent, caretaker, employee of a residential facility or any staff person providing out of home care is legally responsible.

-Child Abuse Reporting: All CYS personnel are mandated reporters of child abuse and neglect.
-This means they are required by law to report suspicions of child abuse or neglect, including violations of the USAG-Rheinland-Pfalz command policy letter number 5, Supervision of Children.
-If CYS personnel suspect abuse or neglect, the reporting procedure is as follows:
+Child Abuse Reporting All CYS Services personnel are knowledgeable and considered "mandated reporters" who are required by law to report suspicions of child abuse or neglect, including violations of the USAG-Rheinland-Pfalz command policy letter number 5, Supervision of Children.
+If CYS Services personnel notice suspicious bruises, cuts or burns on a child, or children under the age of 10 left unattended in a parked vehicle, they must:

-- Report incident to the installation Reporting Point of Contact (RPOC).
-The RPOC is the military police.
-Kaiserslautern Military Community - DSN: 489-6060; CIV 0631-536-6060.
-Baumholder Military Community - DSN: 531-2677; CIV 06111-43-531-2677. - 2.
-Notify the appropriate CYS Program Director after notification to RPOC. - 3.
-Report the incident to State Child Abuse Hotline (if required by state law/host nation agreement).
+- a) Report incident to the installation Reporting Point of Contact (RPOC).
+The RPOC # is the military police at 114 or civ 06783-6-114. - b) Notify the appropriate CYS Services program director after notification to RPOC. - c) Report the incident to State Child Abuse Hotline (if required by state law/host nation agreement).

-DoD Child Abuse and Safety Violation Hotline Posters are placed in visible and high traffic areas of all CYS facilities and FCC homes should a parent/guardian/staff need to report incidents of suspected abuse.
-DoD Child Abuse and Safety Violation Hotline number is: CONUS: 1-877-790-1197 or OCONUS: 571-372-5348 (call collect).
+DoD Child Abuse and Safety Violation Hotline Posters are placed in visible and high traffic areas throughout all CYS Services facilities and FCC homes should a parent/guardian/staff need to report incidents of suspected abuse.
+DoD Child Abuse and Safety Violation Hotline number is: CONUS: 1-877-790-1197 or OCONUS: 703-604-2547 (call collect).